 "Hi [Name], thought this might interest you.
 We helped [Similar Company] tighten their LinkedIn lead review workflow so the team could spend less time sorting weak-fit prospects.
 I wrote a brief summary of how we set it up.
 Happy to send it if you are looking at scoring?"

-This copy establishes credibility by naming a similar company and referencing a concrete workflow.
-Only include numbers if they are real, approved, and relevant to the prospect's situation.
+This copy names a similar company and a concrete workflow.
+Only include numbers if they are real, approved, and relevant.

 A case-study follow-up should not turn into a brag.
 The best version says, "this problem showed up somewhere similar, and here is a short note on how we handled it."
 That gives the buyer a reason to ask for more without forcing a meeting.